joebew42/unusual-spending-kata/README.md

 # TODO

 * [F] Compose an e-mail notification
-    * Rename `SpyAlertSystem` to `EmailAlertSystem`
     * Extract `EmailAlertSystem`
     * Introduce the e-mail address as detail of User
-    * Compose the text and subject of the email as described in the requirements
+    * Compose the text and subject of the email as it's described in the requirements